offline-ai/ai-shell/README.md

   -D, --data=<value>...                the data which will be passed to the ai-agent script: key1=value1 key2=value2 -L, --userPreferredLanguage=<value>  the ISO 639-1 code for the user preferred language to translate the AI result
                                        automatically, eg, en, zh, ja, ko, etc.
-  -a, --arguments=<value>              the json data which will be passed to the ai-agent script -b, --brainDir=<value>               the brains(LLM) directory -c, --config=<value>                 the config file
+  -P, --provider=<value>               the LLM provider, defaults to llamacpp -a, --arguments=<value>              the json data which will be passed to the ai-agent script -b, --brainDir=<value>               the brains(LLM) directory -c, --config=<value>                 the config file